Your Family Stories

 • Genealogy Gold!

 I love my distant cousins.
 I didn’t know most of them until I started researching my family tree.
-Over the years, I have corresponded with and met many cousins, having connected via DNA matches, shared ancestors on family trees or simply being introduced by another relative who said, “You must speak with so-and-so.
+Over the years, I have corresponded with and met many cousins, having connected via DNA matches, shared ancestors on family trees, or simply being introduced by another relative who said, “You must speak with so-and-so.
 They know lots about our family history”.
 Take, for example, my second cousin once removed – Michael.
 He is a cousin on my Foster line (my paternal grandmother’s paternal line).
 Like me, Michael was born in Liverpool, England.
-Michael’s grandfather, William John Foster (1899-1965) and my great…
+Michael’s grandfather, William John Foster (1899-1965) and my great-grandfather,…

 • What Will Happen to the Horses?